-The Ruined Jiankou Great Wall is very challenging even for real hikers.
-Broken and dilapidated, the incomplete wall zigzagging towards the pinnacles; it’s a 4-5 hour long odyssey; visitors must be cautious when hiking here since the path is full of small crushed stones which make the climbing even more difficult.
-There’s no facilities help you climb up at this un-restored wall, so teamwork is essential.
+The ruined Jiankou Great Wall is very challenging even for real hikers.
+Broken and dilapidated, the incomplete wall zigzags towards the pinnacles; it's a 4-5 hour long route; visitors must be cautious when hiking here since the path is full of small crushed stones which make the climbing even more difficult.
+There are no facilities helping you climb up this un-restored wall, so teamwork is essential.

-Ten kilometers to the west from Mutianyu Great Wall is the un-restored Jiankou Great Wall.
-It’s about 90 km away from Beijing, in Huairou district.
-The Great Wall at Jiankou was built in Ming Dynasty in 1368.
+Ten kilometers to the west of Mutianyu Great Wall is the un-restored Jiankou Great Wall.
+It's about 90 km away from Beijing, in the Huairou district.
+The Great Wall at Jiankou was built in the Ming Dynasty in 1368.
 Since then, its appearance has not been changed artificially.
-Due to the original appearance of Jiankou is so unique and real, it’s favored by adventurers and photographers alike.
-Jiankou, or Arrow Nock in English, is to describe the strangely shaped mountains and its ridges which look like an arrow nock.
+Due to the original appearance of Jiankou being so unique and real, it's favored by adventurers and photographers alike.
+Jiankou, or Arrow Nock in English, is to describe the strangely shaped mountains and their ridges which look like an arrow nock.

-1. You can do the hiking from Jiankou to Mutianyu to enjoy the breath taking view along the way.
-It’s a five-hour long route bounding east to Mutianyu Great Wall.
+1. You can do hiking from Jiankou to Mutianyu to enjoy the breathtaking view along the way.
+It's a five-hour long route bounding east to Mutianyu Great Wall.

 2. By reaching Mutianyu, you could take either toboggan or cable cars to get down from the wall; or trek around 40 minutes down.

-1. Even if this section of the Great Wall is not officially opened to the public, its beautifulness has made it one of the hottest spots for travelers.
+1. Even if this section of the Great Wall is not officially opened to the public, its beauty has made it one of the hottest spots for travelers.

-2. For a better hiking experience, please wear comfortable shoes and bring your hat, sunglasses, sun cream, tissues, trekking poles, umbrellas, cameras, and may be a jacket if in cold days.
+2. For a better hiking experience, please wear comfortable shoes and bring your hat, sunglasses, sun cream, tissues, trekking poles, umbrellas, cameras, and maybe a jacket if on cold days.

-3. No restaurant along the Great Wall hiking, so you need to bring some bread, cakes, bottled water and snacks as lunch.
+3. No restaurants along the Great Wall hiking, so you need to bring some bread, cakes, bottled water, and snacks for lunch.
 Your guide will help you to prepare in advance.